-The chart below illustrates the test design for the 2015 Grade 6 Common Core English Language Arts Test.
-This chart details the number of passages and the type(s) of questions in each book.
-Book 1 consists of passages with multiple-choice questions only.
-Book 2 consists of one passage with multiple-choice questions and two passages followed by short- and/or extended-response questions.
-Book 3 consists of passages with short- and extended-response questions only.
+The chart below illustrates the test design for the 2017 Grade 6 Common Core English Language Arts Test.
+Note that the test design is unchanged from 2016.
+This chart details the number of passages and the type(s) of questions in each session.
+Session 1 consists of passages with multiple-choice questions only.
+Session 2 consists of one passage with multiple-choice questions and two passages followed by short- and/or extended-response questions.
+Session 3 consists of passages with short- and extended-response questions only.

-Also noted in the chart below is the approximate number of informational and literary passages present on the 2015 test.
+Also noted is the approximate number of informational and literary passages present on the 2017 test.
 Please note that embedded field test questions and passages are included in the design.
-It will not be apparent to students whether a question is an embedded field test question that does not count towards their score or an operational test question that does count towards their score.
+It will not be apparent to students whether a question is an embedded field test question that does not count toward their score or an operational test question that does count toward their score.

-2015 Grade 6 Common Core English Language Arts Test Design
+2017 Grade 6 Common Core English Language Arts Test Design

 Day 1 Day 2 Day 3

-Book 1 Boo k 2 Book 3 Total
+Session 1 Sess ion 2 Session 3 Total

-Reading Writing
+Reading Reading Writing Writing

-Passages 6 1 2 3 12
+Passages 5 1 2 3 11

-Multiple- Choice Questions 42 7 49
+Multiple-Choice Questions 35 7 42

-Short- Response Questions 3 5 8
+Short-Response Questions 2 5 7

-Extended- Response Questions 1 1 2
+Extended-Response Questions 1 1 2

-Total Number of Literary Passages 4-7
+Total Number of Literary Passages 3-7

-Total Number of Informational Passages 7-8
+Total Number of Informational Passages 6-8